 Nipples.
 They're a part of every human's body, and yet they elicit a response soaked in sexism and censorship.
-They're banned from Instagram (but only for women), and Anne Hathaway still cites her Prada dress from the 2013 Oscars (perhaps one of my all-time favorites for its minimalism and '90s neckline) as her worst dressed moment because it "looked like her nipples were hard."
+They're banned from Instagram (but only for women), and Anne Hathaway still cites her Prada dress from the 2013 Oscars (one of my all-time favorites for its '90s neckline) as her worst dressed moment because it "looked like her nipples were hard."
 A Twitter account was even created on her body's behalf.
 And let's not forget she won the Oscar that night.

 I smoothed on the cold version (they're slightly smaller than freezing) and admired them under my shirt.
 "Hot," I murmured under my breath and headed out.
 I arrived and breezed through the restaurant, boobs first.
 I greeted my date, glancing from his eyes to my nipples a few times before sitting down.
 I expected him to look shocked and turned on—but nothing.
 He said nothing.
 His eyes did nothing.
 Is he just being polite?
 I thought to myself.
 I went to the bathroom to make sure the faux nipples were still in place.